Kush2210/Object-Avoidance/README.md

-This a object avoidance of UAVs using APFA algorithm.
+This a object avoidance of UAVs using APFA algorithm. <br>
 Using velodyne VLP-16.

 Steps: